Ready to get started investing but not sure where to start? We’ve compiled a list of the top brokers we recommend for 2019.

 If you have some money to invest, you can save by choosing Vanguard.
 For accounts with at least $50,000, trades only cost $7 regardless of how big they are.
 When the brokerage account hits $500,000, trades only cost $2.
 When it surpasses a million dollars, many trades become free.

 Want to make active trades?
 Keep looking.

-If you’re an active trader and don’t have nearly that amount of money laying around, however, Vanguard isn’t the best broker.
+If you’re an active trader and don’t have nearly that amount of money laying around, however, Vanguard isn’t the best stock broker.
 It doesn’t have any software to support its traders (meaning there aren’t any trading tools or platforms to utilize).

 Also, investors who frequently trade (say, more than 25 times a year) are penalized with fees (assuming, of course, they don’t have $1 million invested with Vanguard).

 Robinhood is aptly named, offering commission-free stock and ETF trades.